Skip to content

 EPOLLIN - used for read operations

-The second field of epoll_event structure specifies the data that kernel should save and return when the file descriptor becomes ready.
+• data - This field is a union that specifies the data that kernel should save and return when the file descriptor becomes ready.

 epoll_wait()